gurkancamok/clinical-safety-risk-flag-tool/README.md

 ---

-## Intended Use
+## Legal & Clinical Notice

+This project is a digital health innovation developed to support clinical decision-making.
-This prototype is developed for innovation, demonstration, and educational purposes only.
+It is intended for research and demonstration purposes only.
-It is **not intended for direct clinical use** or to replace professional judgment.
+Final clinical decisions remain the responsibility of qualified healthcare professionals.

 ---